ryanwelcher/wordpress-slot-fill-system/src/slots/README.md

 ## SlotFill System Components ##
+There are three components that make up a basic SlotFill system.

 ### Slot ##
 Where ever this component is rendered, and Fills with the same name will have their content rendered here.